Use cases

 Does the AI generate the timetable on its own?

 No. Generation is based on solving a mathematical multi-constraint optimization problem using algorithms, not AI-only.
-The AI assistant helps planners describe what they want, validates commands before applying them, explains tradeoffs, and runs scenario comparisons.
+The AI assistant helps planners describe what they want in natural language, make large plan and timetable changes effortlessly, explain tradeoffs, and run scenario comparisons.

 What happens if no feasible timetable exists?